Rank-2 $U(1)$ spin liquid on the breathing pyrochlore lattice

+{\it Phase diagram. } The results of simulations for a range of values of $D_A$ are collected in Fig.~\ref{fig:phase.diagram}.
+At finite temperature, a finite value of $D_A < 0$ is required to achieve a crossover from the $U(1)\times U(1)\times U(1)$ spin liquid of the pyrochlore HAF, with 2--fold pinch points, into an \mbox{R2--U1} spin liquid, with 4FPP.
+An analytic theory of this crossover, which is controlled by the dimensionless parameter $\eta \sim |D_A|/k_B T$, is provided in Section VI of the Supplemental Material.
+Meanwhile, at low temperatures, sufficiently negative values of $D_A$ drive a first--order phase transition into an ordered state which involves the characteristic wavevector $\bfq={\bf W}$ (i.e. corners of the Brillouin zone) \footnote{A more complex, multiple--$\bfq$ ground state is hard to rule out categorically, because of the difficulty of thermalising simulations at the lowest temperatures.}.
+In contrast, a finite value of $D_A > 0$ leads to a continuous phase transition into a state with $\bfq=0$, all--out (AIAO) order.

-We now consider what this singularity will mean for experiment.
-Neutron scattering experiments do not measure correlations of $E_{ij}$ directly, but rather the spin structure factor \mbox{$S^{\alpha\beta}({\bf q}) = \langle S^\alpha(\bfq) S^\beta(-\bfq) \rangle$}.
+{\it Predictions for neutron scattering.} Neutron scattering experiments do not measure correlations of $E_{ij}$ directly, but rather the spin structure factor \mbox{$S^{\alpha\beta}({\bf q}) = \langle S^\alpha(\bfq) S^\beta(-\bfq) \rangle$}.
 On general grounds \cite{PremPRB18}, $S^{\alpha\beta}({\bf q})$ is expected to bear witness to the singularity in Eq.~(\ref{eq:4FPP}).
-But exactly how 4FPP's would manifest themselves in experiment remains an open question.
-In Fig.~\ref{fig:S.of.q.idealised.parameters} we present simulation results for $S^{\alpha\beta}({\bf q})$ for parameters equivalent to Fig.~\ref{fig:4FPP}(d).
-We find that the 4FPP is {\it not} visible in the structure factor measured by unpolarised neutron scattering; results for the $[h0k]$ plane are shown in Fig.~\ref{fig:S.of.q.idealised.parameters}(a).
+But exactly how 4FPPs would manifest themselves in experiment remains an open question.
+In Fig.~\ref{fig:Sq.MC} we present simulation results for $S^{\alpha\beta}({\bf q})$ for parameters equivalent to Fig.~\ref{fig:Sq.MC.DB.zero}.
+We find that the 4FPP is {\it not} visible in the structure factor measured by unpolarised neutron scattering [see Supplemental Material].
 However the 4FPP {\it can} be resolved using polarised neutrons.
-In this case, it manifests itself in the spin--flip (SF) channel for neutrons polarised perpendicular to the scattering plane \cite{Fennell2009}, cf Fig.~\ref{fig:S.of.q.idealised.parameters}(c).
-In Fig.~\ref{fig:Sq.experimental.parameters}, we show equivalent results for an experimentally--motivated parameter set, discussed below.
+In this case, it manifests itself in the spin--flip (SF) channel for neutrons polarised perpendicular to the scattering plane \cite{Fennell2009}, [Fig.~\ref{fig:4FPP}].